 System built stands are very popular around the world for a number of reasons.
 A system exhibit breaks down for easy transport and handling.
 Using system structures give great flexibility in design elements.
 Feature elements can be created with special lighting and graphics so your stand will not look like a shell scheme structure.
 With tension fabrics, the framework is scarcely visible at all with some systems.

-Build and burn:
+Build and Burn

 Contrary to the way it sounds, this choice is built for single use then discarded, not necessarily “burned”.
 This type of stand would be for single use at a show so it would most likely be built using painted finishes instead of laminate.

-Rent or Purchase:
+Rent or Purchase

-For companies that exhibit several times a year in the U.S., owning and storing an exhibit in the U.S. can be cost effective but may not be the best choice overseas.
+For companies that exhibit several times a year in the U.S., owning and storing an exhibit in the U.S. can be cost-effective but may not be the best choice overseas.
 For example, storing an exhibit in Europe can be expensive due to lack of storage space.
-In some Asian countries the exhibit would best be stored in a climate controlled environment, which can be costly.
+In some Asian countries, the exhibit would best be stored in a climate-controlled environment, which can be costly.
 If your company will exhibit once or twice a year throughout Europe, or other countries, then renting could be the best option.

-This information will help you make informed decision as to what is best for your company’s international trade show program.
+This information will help you make an informed decision as to what is best for your company’s international trade show program.
 In the next edition, you will learn about shipping options and taxes.
 If you want to talk about upcoming shows and want to talk more about these options, Email us or call 817-370-1400.

-Read the first two parts of the Introduction to International Exhibiting Series:
+Read the first two parts of the Introduction to International Exhibiting Series

 Introduction to International Exhibiting Part 1